fmestrone/observability-testing-tool/README.md

 ## Google Cloud Setup

-If running the tool in the Cloud Shell, make sure that you are authorized to write logs and metrics (you must have the Logs Writer and Monitoring Metric Writer) roles or equivalent permissions.
+If running the tool in the Cloud Shell, make sure that you are authorized to write logs and metrics (you must have the Logs Writer and Monitoring Metric Writer roles or equivalent permissions).

-If running the tool inside GCE or GKE, make sure that those roles (or equivalent permissions) are available to the identity running your tool on the environment.
+If running the tool inside GCE or GKE, make sure that those roles (or equivalent permissions) are available to the identity running your GCE instance on the environment.

 Alternatively, you can use service account keys: